awslabs/privacy-preserving-xgboost-inference/README.md

 - cd test
 - python -m pytest

+Run the examples with:
+- cd examples
+- jupyter nbconvert --to notebook --execute foo.ipynb --output foo.ipynb
+You can clear the notebook output with
+- jupyter nbconvert --clear-output --ClearMetadataPreprocessor.enabled=True foo.ipynb

 This package depends on the Paillier partially homomorphic encryption scheme (https://en.wikipedia.org/wiki/Paillier_cryptosystem).
 It also includes source code for a modified version of Boldyreva et. al.'s order-preserving encryption scheme (https://github.com/tonyo/pyope).
 The source code is place in the 'third-party/ope/' directory.

 See [DEVELOPMENT.md](./DEVELOPMENT.md)